omerxx/tmux-sessionx/README.md

 # If found, it'll launch the template using tmuxinator
 set -g @sessionx-tmuxinator-mode 'off'

+# When set to on, with a tmuxinator/default.yml existing, entering a session name
+# which doesnt exist will launch a fzf-tmux window in home directory to allow you
+# to select a directory to launch new session in
+# While selecting directory tab traverses deeper into subdirectories
+set -g @sessionx-dir-select 'on'

 # Turn on fzf-marks (default: off) mode to launch a new session from your marks
 set -g @sessionx-fzf-marks-mode 'off'